 TLS uses symmetric-key encryption to provide confidentiality to the data that it transmits.
 Unlike public-key encryption, just one key is used in both the encryption and decryption processes.
 Once data has been encrypted with an algorithm, it will appear as a jumble of ciphertext.
 As long as an appropriate algorithm is used, attackers will not be able to access the actual data, even if they intercept it.

-TLS can use many different algorithms, such as Camellia or ARIA, although the most popular is AES.
+TLS can use many different algorithms, such as Camellia or ARIA, although the most popular is the Advanced Encryption Standard (AES).

 Compression is the process of encoding data to make it take up less room.
 TLS supports compression if both sides of the connection decide to use it.
 Despite this ability, it is generally recommended to avoid using TLS to compress data, especially since the CRIME attack (see the TLS Security Issues section below) was found to be able to take advantage of compressed data for session hijacking.

-Padding adds extra data to a message before it is encrypted.
+Padding adds extra data to a message before it is encrypted, so that blocks of data the same size are sent.
 It’s a common cryptographic process that is used to help prevent hints in the structure of encrypted data from giving away its true meaning.
 TLS generally applies PKCS#7 padding to records before they are encrypted.

 If the connection or security becomes unstable, compromised, or a serious error has occurred, the alert protocol allows the sender to notify the other party.
 These messages have two types, either warning or fatal.
 A warning message indicates that the session is unstable and allows the recipient to determine whether or not the session should be continued.